It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

 - Enhances families’ capacity to support the growth and development of all family members – adults, youth, and children by providing flexible and accessible services and support systems to respond to existing and emerging diverse family-identified needs.

-- Works in partnership with families, staff, and community partners to develop and coordinate menu of family support services offered by the FRC scope of work that addresses the strengths and needs of the families and communities served.
+- Works in partnership with families, staff, and community partners to develop and coordinate menu of family support services that addresses the strengths and needs of the families and communities served; which included barrier removal, crisis intervention and goal setting.

 - Plans and facilitates group services such as, parent education curriculum, parent-peer support groups, parent leadership activities, parent/child interactive activities, etc. Some activities may require specific certification.